-Putting together a disappointing campaign in 2003 may have actually been one of the best things to happen to the Pittsburgh Steelers’ organization in recent memory.
+In recent memory, putting together a disappointing campaign in 2003 may have been one of the best things to happen to the Pittsburgh Steelers’ organization.

 Their record allowed the Steelers to select Miami (Ohio) University quarterback Ben Roethlisberger with the 11th overall pick of the 2004 draft.